mhnuk2007/hotel-reservation/README.md

 ## 🚀 Overview

 This application serves as a practical revision of Core Java and ORM concepts, refactored to mirror enterprise-level development standards.
-It has transitioned from a JDBC-based design to a JPA/Hibernate implementation, reducing boilerplate code and introducing object-relational mapping.
+It uses **Hibernate Native API** for data persistence, providing a deep dive into ORM capabilities beyond standard JPA.

 **Key Highlights:**
 *   **Clean Code:** Adheres to SOLID principles.
-*   **ORM Integration:** Uses Hibernate as the JPA provider.
+*   **Hibernate Native:** Uses `Session` and `SessionFactory` for advanced ORM control.
 *   **Scalable Design:** Decoupled layers allow for easy updates and testing.
-*   **Secure Configuration:** Centralized database configuration via `persistence.xml`.
+*   **Secure Configuration:** Centralized database configuration via `hibernate.cfg.xml`.

 ---